96Arthur96/96Arthur96/README.md

 :woman_technologist: About Me :
 I'am Python Developer from Belarus

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :soft: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.